louiselize/louiselize/README.md

 ## Professional Background

-🌍 **Currently:** I'm a Software Data Engineer at [Odite Sagemcom](https://odit-e.com/en/).
-My role as a Software Data Engineer involves tackling projects directly related to climate engagement, focusing on developing solutions that facilitate the transition to sustainable energy.
+⚡ **Currently:** I'm a **Software Data Engineer** at [Odite Sagemcom](https://odit-e.com/en/).
+My role involves enabling search algorithms to be effectively used by clients, specifically network managers.
+I primarily work on backend development, focusing on building APIs and managing data workflows before and after the application of the search algorithms.
+This is all within the context of improving the distribution and understanding of low-voltage electrical networks.

 🎓 **Education:** I graduated as a Computer Science Engineer from the French engineering university [UTC](https://www.utc.fr) and completed a double degree program at [UQAC](https://www.uqac.ca) in Canada.
 My education has provided me with a solid foundation in AI, Data Science, and software development skills.